Available 24h

 Description

-Decorative and perforated ceramic basket, created from a vase with geometric embellishments on the body and a decoration on the edge formed by adding multiple shells and fish, also on the handle.
+Decorative and perforated ceramic basket, created from a vase with geometric embellishments on the body and a decoration on the edge formed by adding numerous shells and fish, as well as on the handle.
 The object's curiosity stems from the presence of two spouts on the edge made of shells.
 Only one of them is connected to the vessel, allowing for drinking through it.
 In good condition aside from small cracks on the fish's tail and minor chips on the vase's edge.
 Italy, around 1950.

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.